roise-bailey/1701QCA-Assessment2/index.md

 ![Image](marionette.JPG)

-This project is related to mine due to the same concept of using a spider and marionette technology to control it.
+This project is related to mine due to the same concept of using a spider and marionette technology to control the movement of it.
+There will also be similarities in the materials used to build the actual spider, though ideally my spider will look more professional.

 ### Related project 3 ###
 Servo Motor String Acceleration